Saturday, May 2, 2020

 [用之不足既] but it is inexhaustible. (trans. in Jullien 2004)

-Music, in this passage from Lǎozi, is a skillful mean, an upāya, that has the power to make the listener (or 'passerby' 過客) stop (止 shǐ).
-The character for stop can also be read as referring to the Buddhist meditation practice of śamatha (止 shǐ).
-On this reading, the likable sounds of music function as the śamatha-aspect of music–they are what lead to the standstill of thoughts and emotions.
-As Fǎzàng explains: "It is just like saying 'Be quiet!'
+In this passage from Lǎozi, music is a skillful means—an upāya—with the power to make the listener, or passerby (過客), come to a stop (zhǐ 止).
+The character zhǐ can also be read as referring to the Buddhist meditation practice of śamatha (止), 'calm abiding'.
+On this reading, the pleasing sounds of music function as the śamatha-aspect of music: they bring about the standstill of thought and emotion.
+As Fǎzàng explains, "It is just like saying ‘Be quiet!’
 If this voice were not there, other voices would not be made to cease" (quoted in Hakeda 2006, 40).
-The music causes the listener to stop, and only from this stoppage does something imperceivable become perceivable.
+The music causes the listener to stop, and only through this stillness does something imperceptible become perceptible.

 Using sounds to stop the clinging to sounds

-As alluded to above with Fǎzàng's metaphor of saying 'be quiet', using music in this way mirrors how Buddhists think of language's capability of stopping conceptualization.
-Within the Buddhist soteriology, one of the primary objects of clinging that needs to be overcome is prapañca.
-We must overcome our endless conceptualization and inauthentic use of language that is discordant with how things truly are.
-This is important not only because of the problem with addiction to concept-formation itself but because everything expressed with words necessarily is false.
-The world as expressed by words is one of categories, essences, and existent objects, but that is not how the world truly is.
-As it is written in the Dàshéng Qǐxìn Lùn (大乘起信論): "All explanations by words are provisional and without validity, for they are merely used in accordance with illusions and are incapable [of denoting Suchness]" (Hakeda 2006, 39-40).
+As noted above through Fǎzàng’s metaphor of saying 'be quiet', using music in this way parallels the Buddhist view of language’s capacity to bring conceptualization to a halt.
+Within Buddhist soteriology, one of the principal forms of clinging to be overcome is prapañca—the mind’s endless proliferation of concepts and its inauthentic use of language, discordant with the way things truly are.
+This is not only because of our attachment to conceptualization itself, but because everything expressed in words is, in a strict sense, false.
+Language divides the world into categories, essences, and existent objects—but the world does not, in truth, exist in this way.
+As written in the Dàshéng Qǐxìn Lùn (大乘起信論):